serundeputy/sites/blog/posts/2021-08-27-lando-hugo.md

 ---
 title: Lando + Hugo [+ ARM]
 metaTitle: Lando + Hugo [+ ARM] | Lando
-description: Developing a static Hugo site with lando and a team on multiple underlying machine chipsets.
+description: Developing a static Hugo site with Lando and a team on varying chipsets.
-summary: Developing a static Hugo site with lando and a team on multiple underlying machine chipsets.
+summary: Developing a static Hugo site with lando and a team on varying chipsets.
 date: 2021-08-27 12:30:00

 author: Geoff St. Pierre